-mericant.
-Soundation parcels located on the north side or Twelve Mile Road, west of leadowbrook Road, re-currently used as a nature preserve/Michigan State outreach ficility.
+mericana Soundation parcels located on the north side of Twelve Mile Road, west of leadowbrook Road, re-currently used as a nature preserve/Michigan State outreach ficility.
 In the current estimate, these properties are estimated to be developed at the FA, Residential Acreage, density.
 The provides warrant further study by the Planning Lepartment for an ultimate concept as to the future of the site.
 Development on these parcels could add any pumber of persons to the population estimate, depending a lely on the ultimate proposals by the building community.
-In a reloped under the current master plan designation, the 155.3 acres of land could yield up to 12.
+It is reloped under the current master plan designation, the 155.3 acres of land could yield applied to the population.